laymonage/slides-fosdem-2024/slides.md

 # Workflows

-Wagtail allows you to define workflows for your models, which can be used to moderate content changes before they go live.
-This functionality is provided by the `WorkflowMixin` class.
+If `WorkflowMixin` is enabled, you can define workflows for your content types.

+Workflows can be used to moderate content changes before they go live.

 ```python
 from wagtail.models import WorkflowMixin